casangi/casadocs/markdown/calibration-and-visibility-data/synthesis-calibration/introduction.md

 </div>

 <div class="alert alert-warning">
 **Alert:** As part of continuing development of a more flexible and improved interface for specifying calibration for apply, a new parameter has been introduced in **applycal** and the solving tasks: *docallib*.
 This parameter toggles between use of the traditional calibration apply parameters ( *gaintable*, *gainfield*, *interp*, *spwmap*, and *calwt*), and a new *callib* parameter which currently provides access to the *experimental* Cal Library mechanism, wherein calibration instructions are stored in a file.
 The default remains *docallib=False* in CASA 4.5, and this reveals the traditional apply parameters which continue to work as always, and the remainder of this chapter is still written using *docallib=False*.
-Users interested in the Cal Library mechanism\'s flexibility are encouraged to try it and report any problems; see [here](https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/cal-library-syntax "Cal Library") for information on how to use it, including how to convert traditional applycal to Cal Library format.
+Users interested in the Cal Library mechanism's flexibility are encouraged to try it and report any problems; see [here](https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/cal-library-syntax "Cal Library") for information on how to use it, including how to convert traditional applycal to Cal Library format.
 Note also that **plotms** and **mstransform** now support use of the Cal Library to enable on-the-fly calibration when plotting and generating new MSs.
 </div>

 The standard set of calibration solving tasks (to produce calibration tables) are: